-50 When the court has to form an opinion as to the relationship of one person to another, the opinion, expressed by conduct, as to the existence of such relationship of any person, who, as a member of the family or otherwise, has special means of knowledge on the subject, is a relevant fact : Provided that such opinion shall not be sufficient to prove a marriage in proceedings for divorce, or in prosecutions under section 27 of the Ordinance No. 3 of 1870, and sections 362 (b), 362 (c), and 362 (d) of the Ceylon Penal Code.
+When the court has to form an opinion as to the relationship of one person to another, the opinion, expressed by conduct, as to the existence of such relationship of any person, who, as a member of the family or otherwise, has special means of knowledge on the subject, is a relevant fact : Provided that such opinion shall not be sufficient to prove a marriage in proceedings for divorce, or in prosecutions under section 28 of the Ordinance No. 6 of 1847, and section 27 of the Ordinance No. 3 of 1870.

 (a) The question is, whether A and B were married.
 The fact that they were usually received and treated by their friends as husband and wife is relevant.

-b) The question is, whether A was the legitimate son of B.

-The fact that A was always treated as such by members of the family is relevant.
+b) The question was, whether A was the legitimate son of B. The fact that A was always treated as such by members of the family is relevant.

-51 Whenever the opinion of any living person is relevant, the grounds on which such opinion is based are also relevant.
+Whenever the opinion of any living person is relevant, 51 the grounds on which such opinion is based are also relevant.